Welcome to CalArts!

 - Your CalArts email account will be the only avenue for Institute news, events, and other communications.
 Since we use Google Apps you can utilize your CalArts email account to log in to external services that offer Google logins.
 CalArts IT can only support problems with the web interface, however, so if you choose to use OS X Mail, Outlook, or the like we may be unable to help you.

-These accounts are purposefully separate and we encourage you to have distinct passwords for each.
 Any accounts outside of these will likely be school, departmental, or special accounts that IT may or may not have involvement with and will be setup at a later time in your specific program or job.

 What To Do First

-Set Your CalArts Credentials Password
+Set Your SSO Password

 Look for an email from the CalArts Admissions Office titled "Your new CalArts Credentials" containing your temporary password, then: